How long after probate granted will i get my money

 Before the Grant of Probate can be issued, the executor of the will needs to gather all necessary information about the estate and its assets.
 This includes taking an inventory of the assets, such as bank accounts, investments, property, and personal belongings.
 This step typically takes a few weeks to a couple of months, depending on the size and complexity of the estate.

-See also How long to tenerife by plane
+See also How long to cook chicken liver in oven

 2. Gathering and reviewing documents